Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 1. Run Windows **Terminal**.
 1. Paste the code into the terminal.
 1. Press **Enter**.

-The script automatically locates TransportFever2.exe and performs the required checks before modifying it.

 ## Note ##
 It is strongly recommended to increase the *viewNearFar* far values in *base_config.lua* file which is located in game's *res/config/* folder.
 Otherwise, the fog may block the visible area.